-During 2021, we entered into agreements for power to host digital asset machines and for digital mining machines.
-These contracts, if not cancelled by us, will require the payment of approximately \$215.0 million during the remainder of 2022.
-In addition, during 2021, we paid a \$10.0 million refundable deposit to NuMiner and in February 2022 entered into an agreement with NuMiner to purchase 60,000 units of new NM440 Machines for the purpose of digital asset mining.
-The Numiner agreement was canceled by us in June 2022.
-The \$10.0 million refundable deposit is pending to be received by us.
-Given our existing purchase obligations, if such agreements are not cancelled by us, management has projected that cash on hand will not be sufficient to allow us to meet our outstanding purchase obligations beyond the next 12 months if we are unable to raise additional debt or equity funding for operations.
-Management is in discussions with one of our hosting providers and our digital mining machine supplier to renegotiate current agreements.
+During 2021, we entered into an agreement for power to host our digital asset machines.
+The remaining commitment of \$16.3 million is pending ongoing negotiations with Gryphon and Core Scientific as a result of the modified BitFuFu machine purchase agreement.
+Given our existing purchase obligations, if such agreements are not modified or cancelled by us, management has projected that cash on hand will not be sufficient to allow us to meet our outstanding purchase obligations beyond the next 12 months if we are unable to raise additional debt or equity funding for operations.
+Management is in discussions with one of our hosting providers to renegotiate current agreements.
 On a short-term basis, we plan to raise debt or equity funding to meet our payment obligations under our current contracts and for additional working capital.